elau1004/Alembic-Branches-Example/README.md

 1. Install the individual modules.
 1. Optionally, create a shortcut to install all modules into the current database.
 Usually, this is in a single development database.
 1. Optionally, create a shortcut to populate the development databse with test data.
-1. Apply all the changes to bring the version of the databsse up to date.
+1. Apply all the changes to bring the version of the database up to date.
-1. Delete the aplied scripts but keep the latest revision script.
+1. Delete the applied scripts but keep the latest revision script.
-1. Edit the latest revision script and set the `down_revision` value to point back to where we original started from.
+1. Edit the latest revision script and set the `down_revision` value to point back to where we originally started from.
 In my example it should be the "`init_XXXX_version0`" where `xxx` is the module mnemonic.

 ## Deployment: